 The Night's Watch in A Song of Ice and Fire, who guard the great Wall in the frozen north, has become this.
-While it was once considered an honorable task, it's now a joke because the Sealed Evils In A Can behind the wall haven't been active for thousands of years.
-Most people in Westeros believe the Watch is guarding the world from an imaginary threat.
-It is now used as a dumping ground for criminals, disgraced ex-soldiers and unwanted members of noble houses.
+While it was once considered an honorable calling by all, it's now a joke to most of the southern realms because the Sealed Evils In A Can behind the Wall haven't been active for thousands of years.
+Now, only those in the North consider the Night's Watch to be a noble calling, where second sons and highborn bastards from select Northern noble houses are known to join for the sake of honor and duty, but even many in the North don't believe the ancient threat has come back.
+Meanwhile, most other realms in Westeros believe the Watch is guarding the world from an imaginary threat.
+As a result, due to diminishing supplies and lack of support from southern realms, it is also a place to send criminals, disgraced ex-soldiers and unwanted members of noble houses.
 Of course, after a few thousand pages, numerous epic moments of Reassignment Backfire ensue.

 The Night Watch in Ankh-Morpork is likewise a repository for the dim, awkward, cowardly or suicidally outspoken recruits who wouldn't look impressive in the Day Watch, though most are assigned there in the first place rather than reassigned.
 Nonetheless, the backfire duly happens when their formerly-incompetent captain proves himself and is made Commander of a new combined Watch.
 There's still traffic patrol for Colon and Nobby (although everyone is well aware that "a chance to be 'self-financing' and not get shot at" is not their idea of a punishment posting).